Marbulinek/clean-architecture-net/README.md

 - **FluentValidation**: Used in the `Application` layer to validate incoming requests before processing them.
 - **Dependency Injection**: Dependency injection is set up in the `WebApp` project to connect all services and interfaces across layers.

-## RESTful Endpoints

-This project provides a set of RESTful endpoints that facilitate interactions with the application's functionality.
-These endpoints are defined in the `Presentation` layer, which utilizes ASP.NET controllers to handle incoming HTTP requests and send appropriate responses.

 ## Getting Started

 1. **Clone the repository**: